 Types of Auto Loans Available Through U.S. Bank

-U.S. Bank offers loans for both used and new cars purchased through a dealership or through an individual.
+U.S. Bank auto loans are available for both new and used cars purchased through a dealership or an individual seller.
 Loans start at a minimum of $3,000 and are available to a maximum of $100,000.
 Loan terms start at 12 months, though you’ll get the best rates with a 36-month term.

 Fees and Rates

-At the writing of this article, the U.S. Bank is offering rates starting at 3.59% APR, which are based on a 36-month new and used car loan of at least $10,000.
+At the writing of this article, U.S. Bank is offering auto loan rates starting at 2.59% APR, which are based on a 36-month new or used car loan of at least $10,000.
 The loan-to-value of the car is 80% or less.

 According to U.S. Bank, your loan may incur a higher interest rate if:

 - You’re financing a car that’s more than six years old

 - You want to finance an amount that’s less than $10,000